 For transactions that raise competition issues, the need to plan and to coordinate among counsel has become particularly acute.
 Multi-jurisdictional cooperation facilitates the development of cross-border remedies packages that effectively address competitive concerns while permitting the transaction to proceed.
 The consents adopted by the United States and Canada in the Holcim/Lafarge merger exemplify such a cross-border package.
 As discussed in the 'International Merger Remedies' chapter, it is no longer prudent to focus merely on the larger mature authorities, with the expectation that other jurisdictions will follow their lead or defer to their review.
 In the current enforcement environment, obtaining the approval of jurisdictions such as Brazil and China can be as important as the approval of the EC or the United States.
 Moreover, the need to coordinate is particularly acute, to the extent that multiple agencies decide to impose conditions on the transaction.
-Although most jurisdictions indicate that 'structural' remedies are preferable to 'behavioural' conditions, a number of jurisdictions in the past few years have imposed a variety of such behavioural remedies (e.g., China, the EC, France, Japan, the Netherlands, Norway, South Africa, Ukraine, Vietnam and the United States).
+Although most jurisdictions indicate that 'structural' remedies are preferable to 'behavioural' conditions, a number of jurisdictions in the past few years have imposed a variety of such behavioural remedies (e.g., China, the EC, France, Italy, Japan, the Netherlands, Norway, South Africa, Ukraine and Vietnam).
 This is particularly the case when non-compete or exclusive dealing relationships raise concerns (e.g., in Mexico and the United States).
 Some recent decisions have included as behavioural remedies pricing, sales tariffs and terms of sale conditions (e.g., Korea, Ukraine and Serbia), employee retrenchment (South Africa) and restrictions on bringing anti-dumping suits (e.g., Mexico).
-Many recent decisions have imposed behavioural remedies to strengthen the effectiveness of divestitures (e.g., Canada's decision in the Loblaw/Shoppers transaction, China's MOFCOM remedy in Glencore/Xstrata and France's decision in the Numericable/SFR transaction).
+Many recent decisions have imposed behavioural remedies to strengthen the effectiveness of divestitures (e.g., Canada's decision in the Loblawl Shoppers transaction, China's Ministry of Commerce remedy in Glencore/Xstrata and France's decision in the Numericable/SFR transaction).
+It is important to note, however, that one of the areas flagged for 'change' by the new leadership at the US antitrust authorities is the willingness to consider behavioural remedies, or, for that matter, any remedies, rather than bringing enforcement actions to challenge the transaction itself.

-We are at a potentially transformational point in competition policy enforcement.
-This book should, however, provide a useful starting point in navigating cross-border transactions in the current enforcement environment.
+In many of the key enforcement regimes (e.g., the US, Canada, China and the UK), we are at a potentially transformational point in competition policy enforcement.
+This book should, however, provide a useful starting point in navigating cross-border transactions in this changing enforcement environment.